 A vocational school is a post-secondary educational institute.
 Rather than strictly traditional classroom settings, it also teaches students with hands-on learning.

-These job-focused courses help students learn technical skills and trades.
+These job-focused trade school courses help students learn technical skills and trades.
 Typically, it only takes two years or less to earn a vocational degree, which is another way it differs from a four-year university.

 Do I Have to Have a High School Diploma?